Jatropha Business Venture

 Under the LLC Agreement, the Company owns 50% of the issued and outstanding common membership units of GCE Mexico.
 The remaining 50% of the common membership units was issued to five of the Investors.
 The Company and the other owners of the common membership interest were not required to make capital contributions to GCE Mexico.

 In addition, two of the Investors agreed to invest in GCE Mexico through the purchase of preferred membership units and through the funding of the purchase of land in Mexico.
 An aggregate of 1,000 preferred membership units were issued to these two Investors who each agreed to make capital contributions to GCE Mexico in installments and as required, fund the development and operations of the Jatropha Farm.
-The preferred members have made capital contributions of $4,420,360 and $4,780,156 during the nine-month periods ended September 30, 2012 and 2011, respectively, and total contributions of $18,360,628 have been received by GCE Mexico from these Investors since the execution of the LLC Agreement.
+In November 2012, one of the two investors transferred 100% of the interest to the other investor.
+The preferred members have made capital contributions of $5,620,435 and $5,031,410 during the years ended December 31, 2012 and 2011, respectively, and total contributions of $19,560,703 have been received by GCE Mexico from these Investors since the execution of the LLC Agreement.
 The LLC Agreement calls for additional contributions from the Investors, as requested by management and as required by the operation in 2011 and the following years.
-These Investors are entitled to earn a preferential 12% per annum cumulative compounded return on the cumulative balance of their preferred membership interest.
-The preferential return increased $1,487,084, and $1,044,264 during the nine-month periods ended September 30, 2012 and 2011, respectively, and totals $4,394,762 since the execution of the LLC Agreement.
+The Investor, currently holding 100% of the interest is entitled to earn a preferential 12% per annum cumulative compounded return on the cumulative balance of the preferred membership interest.
+The preferential return increased $2,055,904, and $1,454,934 during the years ended December 31, 2012 and 2011, respectively, and totals $4,963,582 since the execution of the LLC Agreement.

 Technology Alternatives, Limited

-On October 29, 2008, the Company entered into a stock purchase agreement with the shareholders of TAL, a company formed under the laws of Belize in Central America.
-Subsequently, the terms and conditions of the stock purchase agreement were modified prior to closing.
-The closing was primarily delayed to allow TAL to complete all required conditions for the closing.
-On July 2, 2009, all closing requirements were completed and the Company consummated the stock purchase agreement by issuing 8,952,757 shares of its common stock in exchange for 100% of the equity interests of TAL.
+On October 29, 2008, the Company entered into a stock purchase agreement with the shareholders of TAL, a company formed under the laws of Belize in Central America for 100% of the equity interests of TAL.
 TAL owns approximately 400 acres of land and has developed a Jatropha farm in stages over the last three years for the cultivation of the Jatropha plant.
 TAL developed a nursery capable of producing Jatropha seeds, seedlings and rooted cuttings.
 During 2009, TAL commenced selling seeds, principally to GCE Mexico.

 In connection with the acquisition, certain payables to the former shareholders of TAL were renegotiated and converted into promissory notes in the aggregate principal amount of $516,139 Belize Dollars (US $268,036 based on exchange rates in effect at July 2, 2009).
 These notes payable to shareholders were interest free through September 30, 2009, and then bear interest at 8% per annum through the maturity date.
 The notes are secured by a mortgage on the land and related improvements.
 The notes, plus any related accrued interest, were due on August 15, 2012.
 The holders of these notes have not yet declared a formal default and have not taken any action to foreclose.
-The holders of the loans have previously voluntarily agreed to extend the maturity date of these loans to the August 15, 2012 maturity date.
+The Company has received approval from the former shareholders to accept a firm offer to sell the land.

 During 2010, the Company ceased the TAL operations.
 The assets are reported as Investment Held for Sale.